rubenwo/url-shortener/CONTRIBUTING.md

 # Contributing to url-shortener

-To contribute to the repo just fork the repo, create your feature and submit a pull request.
+To contribute to the repo create an issue (so you can be assigned), fork the repo, create your feature and submit a pull request.
 Below are some ideas for areas that need improving.

 Let's make a great url-shortener.
 Current version is working, but certainly not optimal (especially in the front-end)